-If you have a free, personal or premium plan, you can't install third-party add-ons.
-Monitor your site's performance with statistics, optimize for search engines with essential WordPress SEO tools, or scan for spam and security threats, all without the hassles of installing and maintaining plugins.
-Basically, it seems to me that this is misplaced, forcing people to pay for a business plan to use wordpress plugins.
-I understand that you would need a business plan if you upload your own add-ons, but why do you really need a business plan for the add-on they offer in the store?
-This is the reason why I upgraded to premium and thought that plugins
+If you have a free, personal or premium plan, you cannot install third-party add-ons.
+You can, however, monitor your site's performance with statistics, optimize for search engines with essential WordPress SEO tools, or scan for spam and security threats, all without the hassles of installing and maintaining plugins.
+It may seem unfair to have to pay for a business plan to use WordPress plugins, but there are reasons why this is the case.
+When you upgrade to premium, you can access the add-ons, but you still cannot install them.